Design Others Q&A

 A12

 Yes.
-The seller may assert a prior user’s right under the Design Law Art.
-29. The fact of prior use also can be used as a ground for invalidating the registered design.
+The seller may assert a non-exclusive license based on prior use under the Design Law Art.
+29. The fact of prior use may also be used as a ground for invalidating the registered design.

-Q13If a registered design has not been used in Japan for a long time, is there a possibility of a compulsory license or invalidation due to non-working?
+Q13If a registered design has not been implemented in Japan for a long time, is there a possibility of a compulsory license or invalidation due to non-implementation?

 A13

-No. The Design Law has no provision for a compulsory license or invalidation due to non-working.
+No. The Design Law has no provision for a compulsory license or invalidation due to non-implementation.

 Q14How can the proprietor of a secret registered design warn an alleged infringer?